vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

     ]
 ```

-This function will return the ids of all TfL tube lines which we will use later[^cache].
+The above function will return the ids of all TfL tube lines which we will use later[^cache].

 # Managing API quotas with `ratelimit`

-The next stage in improving `call_get` is making sure it can operate without rate limit issues; basic access to the [TfL API](https://api-portal.tfl.gov.uk/) is limited to 500 requests every minute.
+The next stage in improving `call_get` is to make sure it can operate within rate limits; basic access to the [TfL API](https://api-portal.tfl.gov.uk/) is limited to 500 requests per minute.
 Most APIs have rate limits or quotas to protect their backends from excessive load.
 These limits are often phrased as a combination of the number of requests in a given time period (e.g. 500 per minute), and the concurrency of your requests (e.g. no more than two requests at any time).
 When gathering data without concurrency, as is the case with any standard Python code, only the "500 per minute" type of limit is important.
 This is where the [`ratelimit`](https://pypi.org/project/ratelimit/) library can help.

-The `ratelimit` functionality is imported as a [decorator](https://realpython.com/primer-on-python-decorators/), an advanced language feature which modifies the behaviour of a function.
+The `ratelimit` functionality is implemented as a [decorator](https://realpython.com/primer-on-python-decorators/), an advanced Python language feature which modifies the behaviour of a function.
 For example, to limit our `call_get` function to a maximum of 500 calls every minute, we write:

 ```python3
 import requests